iambpn/zenstats/docs/vps-setup.md

 # On your local machine, generate an SSH key pair if you don’t already have one
 ssh-keygen -t ed25519 -C "your_email@example.com"

-# Copy the SSH key to the new user on the server
+# Copy the SSH key from your local machine to the new user on the server
 ssh-copy-id -i ~/.ssh/id_ed25519.pub newuser@your-server-ip

-# Test key-based login
+# Test key-based login from your loacl machine
 ssh newuser@your-server-ip
 ```